Nikon D7500 vs Panasonic GF7

 It is notable that the D7500 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GF7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7500 and GF7 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Panasonic GF7 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7500 or the Panasonic GF7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.